ABOUT RAFT COOPERATIVE:

 Who we are:

-Outside of RAFT cooperative, we’re all active in social movements and community projects, and we're deeply committed to building a world that works for the people and the planet.
+We have members who are support workers, nurses, musicians, and we’re all active in social movements and community projects.
+We're deeply committed to building a world that works for the people and the planet.
 As part of this, we are exploring the possibility of acquiring additional space that can be used to the benefit of the local community, to meet non-housing needs.